apalache-mc/apalache/README.md

 ```

 Make sure that ``Inv`` contains necessary constraints on the shape of the variables.
-Usually, ``TypeOK`` as the first line of an invariant is exactly what is needed.
+Usually, ``TypeOK`` as the first line of the invariant is exactly what is needed.

 The tool will display only the important messages.
 A detailed log can be found in `detailed.log`.